kossiitkgp/KWoC-Frontend/SiteContent.md

 There is absolutely no selection criteria for students.
 You are selected in the program as soon as you register.
 So you don't have to ask your mentors "How to get selected for your project?", but instead go ahead with "How can I contribute to your project?".

-#### My college is not there in the drop down menu of Kshitij registration form, What should I do?

-If can not find your college name on Kshitij Website, simply drop an email at admin@ktj.in and move ahead with the projects.

 #### My mentor is not replying, What should I do?